PhilipB316/Chess-Engine/README.md

 ## Usage

-Run TessMax from the command line:
+Run TessMax from the command line from within the `build` directory:

 ```sh
 ./tessmax